yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

 > This feature is currently under active development.
 Report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

-Microsoft Teams has provided a mechanism to minimize the number of times users need to enter their sign in credentials and this is called single sign on.
-Teams Framework (TeamsFx) added support on top of this mechanism to help developers build single sign feature easily.
+Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
+Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high-level APIs.
+This enables you to add single sign-on (SSO) features easily to your Teams application.

+For a bot application, SSO manifests as an Adaptive Card which the user can interact with to invoke the AAD consent flow.

 In this tutorial, you will learn: